lukeed/GQ/readme.md

 # GQ
->The lean, sexy, drop-in jQuery replacement for the modern developer.
+>The lean and sexy drop-in jQuery replacement for the modern developer.

 ## Coming Soon